 Race and Class Analysis examines the region’s political players, context, and history for low-income people of color, a perspective that’s woven throughout the six-month training.
-We examine the power dynamics of Bay Area politics through a race and class lens during Power Mapping sessions.
-The Art of Politics explores the human experience and the expression of race and class as they relate to values, relationships, community, leadership, power, and privilege.
+We examine the power dynamics of Bay Area politics through a race and class lens.

-Political Skills builds political and technical knowledge and skills for effective commission service.
+Commissioner skills build political, technical knowledge, and skills for effective commission service.
 Traditionally marginalized leaders often don’t feel confident voicing their views on commissions unless they know the “rules of the game.”
 The BCLI provides Fellows with a foundation in Parliamentary Procedure, offering both baseline information and deep practice through role-played simulations of commission meetings.
 Fellows become familiar with conflicts of interest, the Brown Act, and ethical and legal dilemmas.
-BCLI Fellows also learn the basics of municipal budgeting and practice making budgetary decisions.

 Strategic Networks open up new relationships for our Fellows and alumni, both inside and outside the political system.
-We encourage labor, faith, community, government, and business groups to work together in new ways to advance progressive policy.
+We encourage labor, faith, community, and government stakeholders to work together in new ways to advance progressive policy.
 We compose BCLI cohorts that bring in complementary networks, engage trainers and speakers from across sectors, and invite diverse audiences to our public events.
 Our highly engaged alumni and trainer network leverages relationships for the success of our cohort, expanding everyone’s access to opportunities and expertise.